arambazamba/ng-adv/labs/lab-01/standalone-app/readme.md

     ```bash
     ng g c shared/navbar
     ```
+- Repeat this step to create a sidebar component in the shared folder.

+    ```bash
+    ng g c shared/sidebar
+    ```

 - Repeat this steps to create a home component and an about component in the root folder.